|Math 20 Math 25 Student Resources davidvs.net|

 - Terry Pratchett

 In the 1960s, Michael Gazzaniga and Roger Sperry studied patients in whom surgeons had cut certain connections between the two halves of the brain to try to reduce epileptic seizures.
 In those patients, the halves would develop specializations in different tasks.
-This led to an incorrect belief that the left and right halves of brain worked quite independently.
+This led to an incorrect popular belief that the left and right halves of brain worked quite independently.

 Modern fMRI research shows the whole brain's tremendous networking complexity.
 For normal brains, in which surgeons have not cut any connections, the two halves work closely together.

-However, the flawed research of Gazzaniga and Sperry did lead to some practical discoveries.
 Even though the brain works as a whole to do its things, some types of things do go together.
 Certain types of brain activity happen quite naturally together.

 We know that our muscles have some patterns that fit together easily and others that resist each other.
 It is much easier to circle both arms the same direction than in opposite directions.
 You can bend forward more deeply after massaging the soles of your feet, but less deeply after sitting on the front edge of a chair.